 - How quickly do I need to decide on treatment?

 - What should I do to be ready for treatment?

 - How long will treatment last?
 What will it be like?
 Where will it be done?

 - How would treatment affect my daily activities?

 - What are the chances my cancer will come back with the treatment plans we have discussed?
 What would be our next step if this happened?

 - What type of follow-up will I need after treatment?

 - Where can I find more information and support?

-In addition to these sample questions, be sure to write down some of your own.
+Along with these sample questions, be sure to write down some of your own.
 For instance, you might want to ask about recovery time so that you can plan your work or activity schedule.
-If you are younger, you may want to discuss your plans for children if there is a possibility you could become impotent or sterile.
-You also may want to ask about clinical trials for which you may qualify.
+If you still might want to have children, ask if there is a possibility you could become impotent or sterile.
+You also might want to ask if you qualify for any clinical trials.

 Keep in mind that doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
 You can find out more about speaking with your health care team in our document Talking With Your Doctor.